Hamburg: Architecture

 The many streams, rivers, and canals are crossed by some 2,500 bridges, more than London, Amsterdam, and Venice put together.
 Hamburg has more bridges inside its city limits than any other city in the world.
 The Köhlbrandbrücke, Freihafen Elbbrücken, Lombardsbrücke, and Kennedybrücke dividing Binnenalster from Aussenalster are important roadways.

 The town hall is a richly decorated Neo-Renaissance building finished in 1897.

 The tower is 112 m high.
 Its façade, 111 m long, depicts the emperors of the Holy Roman Empire, since Hamburg was, as a Free Imperial City, only under the sovereignty of the emperor.
 The Chilehaus, a brick expressionist office building built in 1922 and designed by architect Fritz Höger, is shaped like an ocean liner.

 Europe's largest urban development since 2008, the HafenCity, will house about 15,000 inhabitants and 45,000 workers.
 The plan includes designs by Rem Koolhaas and Renzo Piano.
 The Elbphilharmonie (Elbe Philharmonic Hall), opened in January 2017, houses concerts in a sail-shaped building on top of an old warehouse, designed by architects Herzog & de Meuron.

-The many parks are distributed over the whole city, which makes Hamburg a very verdant city.
+The many parks are distributed over the whole city to make Hamburg a verdant city.
 The biggest parks are the Stadtpark, the Ohlsdorf Cemetery, and Planten un Blomen.
 The Stadtpark, Hamburg's "Central Park", has a great lawn and a huge water tower, which houses one of Europe's biggest planetaria.
 The park and its buildings were designed by Fritz Schumacher in the 1910s.